"Chart of the Parts of the Sandwich Islands..." / "Chart of the Sandwich Islands" (English Edition)

 The top chart shows partial coastlines of Hawaii, Maui, Molokai and Oahu as discovered in 1786 by La Perouse.
 The bottom chart shows the same islands as previously discovered by Captain Cook on his third voyage, and show's La Perouse's route through them.

-Vanishing after setting sail from Australia in early 1788, the fate of La Perouse became a mystery, eventually becoming became the stuff of legend.
+Vanishing after setting sail from Australia in early 1788, the fate of La Perouse became a mystery, eventually becoming the stuff of legend.
 In 1793, before being guillotined, Louis XVI asked, "Is there any news of Monsieur de la Perouse?"

 Although two wrecks were discovered on a reef in the waters off Vanikoro in 1964, there was no positive confirmation until 2005, when French divers and scientists found and identified the 18th-century brass sextant from his ship, La Boussole.
 Experts finally feel certain that his frigate smashed to pieces on the reef, presumably in a tropical cyclone, leaving no chance of survival for La Perouse and his men.